open-contracts/weather-insurance/README.md

-# sample-contract
+# Sample Contract
-An open contract sample
+An open contract sample.
+The barebones to get started.